vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/apache-geode-metrics-wavefront.md

 ---
-title: "Publishing Apache Geode Metrics to Wavefront"
-description: >
+date: 2020-03-24
-        In this particular case, Micrometer provides a simple way to create a Micrometer registry for Wavefront and we’ll plug this registry into an implementation of Apache Geode’s MetricsPublishingService.
+description: In this particular case, Micrometer provides a simple way to create a Micrometer registry for Wavefront and we’ll plug this registry into an implementation of Apache Geode’s MetricsPublishingService.
 This will allow our Apache Geode Cluster to publish metrics to Wavefront.
-date: 2020-03-24
-type: blog

-# Author(s)
+lastmod: '2021-04-22'
 team:
 - Jason Huynh
+title: Publishing Apache Geode Metrics to Wavefront
+type: blog
 ---

 ## Overview